 Old cars could not deal with varying levels of octane in fuel and would lead to engine knocking if the wrong fuel was used.
 But modern cars have engine control systems that can compensate for low octane fuel by avoiding ignition timing.
 This capability gives drivers a lot of flexibility to use any octane fuel they want.

 Lower octane gasoline doesn’t allow the engine to run as much ignition advance during rapid acceleration, compared to high octane fuel.
 Having more ignition advance means spark plugs fire sooner, making more power and accelerating more quickly.
 So in cars where manufacturers state they need premium octane fuel, they might have slower acceleration.

 This slight slowness of performance is noticeable in turbocharged gasoline engines.
 But otherwise, you can only notice it when accelerating rapidly from a dead stop or when changing lanes at highway speeds.
 If you accelerate moderately, the octane of the fuel you use is barely noticeable.

 Yes, high quality fuel is good for your car.
 But high quality does not mean high octane fuel.
 In fact, the fuel of some gasoline companies are better than others, as they each have their own compositions and additives.
 Refer to this to know the best gas companies in the United States.
 Choosing the best fuel out of these will help your car, and the environment, as good quality fuel has additives to prevent pollution and prevent build-up in engines.

 On an after note, it is always better to buy cars that do not require premium octane fuel because it would cost you more in the long run.
-But generally to the question of, is high octane gas really needed?
-The answer is No.

 Does the color of your car make it more accident-prone?
 Read this article to know why choosing the perfect car color is important.